Dawn Upshaw

 Dawn Upshaw (born July 17, 1960) is an American soprano.
 She is the recipient of several Grammy Awards and has released a number of Edison Award-winning discs; she performs both opera and art song, and her repertoire spans Baroque to contemporary.
 Many composers, including Henri Dutilleux, Osvaldo Golijov, John Harbison, Esa-Pekka Salonen, John Adams, and Kaija Saariaho, have written for her.
 In 2007, she was awarded a MacArthur Fellowship.
+In 2006, she founded the Graduate Vocal Arts Program at Bard College Conservatory in Annandale-on-Hudson, New York, serving as artistic director until 2019.
+She currently serves as head of the Vocal Arts Program at the Tanglewood Music Center in Lenox, Massachusetts.

 Early life

 Dawn Upshaw was born in Nashville, Tennessee.
 She began singing while attending Rich East High School in Park Forest, Illinois and was the only female ever promoted to the top choir (the Singing Rockets) as a sophomore, according to choir director Douglas Ulreich.
 She received a B.A. in 1982 from Illinois Wesleyan University, where she studied voice with Dr. David Nott.
 She went on to study voice with Ellen Faull at the Manhattan School of Music in New York City, earning her M.M. in 1984.
 She also attended courses given by Jan DeGaetani at the Aspen Music School.
 She was a winner of the Young Concert Artists International Auditions (1984) and the Walter M. Naumburg Competition (1985), and was a member of the Metropolitan Opera Young Artists Development Program.
 Since her start in 1984, Upshaw has made more than 300 appearances at the Metropolitan Opera.